mfcsorg/mfcs-python/README.md

 - Use unique call_ids for each function call
 - Provide clear instructions for each function call
 - Handle errors and resource cleanup in async streaming processing
-- Use `ApiResultManager` to manage results from multiple function calls
+- Use `ResultManager` to manage results from multiple function calls
 - Handle exceptions and timeouts properly in async context
+- Use `MemoryPromptManager` for managing conversation context

 ## System Requirements